-Jane Green’s sixteenth novel, Saving Grace, was just released in the US on June 23rd and on July 2nd in the UK.
-She is the author of fifteen previous New York Times Bestselling novels, including most recently Tempting Fate which comes out in paperback in November.
+Jane Green’s seventeenth novel, Summer Secrets, will be released in the US on June 23rd and on July 2nd in the UK.
+She is the author of sixteen previous New York Times Bestselling novels, including most recently Saving Grace which is due out in paperback in early June.

 A former feature writer for the Daily Express in the UK, Green took a leap in faith when she left, in 1996, to freelance and work on a novel.
 Seven months later, there was a bidding war for her first book, Straight Talking, the saga of a single career girl looking for the right man.
 The novel was an immediate top-ten bestseller in England, and Green was an overnight success.